Wolox/tech-guides/frontend/layout/README.md

 ## Kickoff Guide

-At [Wolox](http://wolox.com.ar), we have developed the [Layout kickoff guide](./docs/kickoff/README.md) to create our layout projects.
+At [Wolox](http://wolox.com.ar), we have developed the [Layout kickoff guide](../docs/kickoff/README.md) to create our layout projects.
 Check it out to find a detailed guide to start with your project.

+## Style Conventions

+You can read our style conventions [here](../docs/css-style-guide.md)

 ## Open Source